zeruhur/fiction_engine_framework/handbook/fiction_engine_handbook.md

 **Is acceleration a cure-all?** Not necessarily.
 If an engine moves too fast, it can feel "thin."
 The group might feel like their mechanical choices don't matter, or that they are just telling a story without any "game" to push back against them.

 The question isn't which profile is better.
 The question is: **Is the engine's pace matching the group's intent?**

+### The Table's Orientation

+There is a failure mode that has nothing to do with the rules themselves.

+A fiction engine can be correctly designed—thin mediation, fictional consequences, no dead overhead—and still fail at the table.
+This happens when participants are not holding the same model of what the game is doing.

+One player treats the session as a tactical problem: they want to optimize outcomes and manage consequences efficiently.
+Another treats it as character study: they want to inhabit the situation and let it change who they are.
+A third is there for the world, more interested in what the setting reveals than in any single character's arc.
+None of these orientations is wrong.
+But when they run simultaneously, without prior agreement, the fiction fragments.
+The GM delivers a consequence; one player treats it as an obstacle to route around; another carries it as a wound.
+They are in the same room, rolling the same dice, and playing in different fictions.

+This is a social condition, not a mechanical one.
+Rules cannot solve it.
+What design can do is make the game's orientation legible from the start—what kind of object this is, what it asks of participants, what it will produce.
+What the table can do is state expectations before play begins and treat the fiction as a genuinely shared object rather than a stage for individual intent.

+A fiction engine is a social agreement before it is a mechanical system.
+The rules formalize that agreement.
+They cannot substitute for it.

 ## 4. 24XX: The Minimal Engine